african grey lifespan captivity

 African greys have a long lifespan and will outlive their owners if they are taken care of properly.
 This means providing a proper diet, mental stimulation, a safe environment, and regular veterinary checkups.
 Without this, your bird could suffer from a variety of health issues such as excessive feather picking or over-screaming.

-See also African Grey Color
+See also Red Factor African Grey

 Parrots are highly intelligent birds that can mimic sounds and even understand their meaning.
 They can also count, tell jokes, and recognize colors, shapes, and objects.
 One of the most famous examples is Alex, a Congo African Grey who was trained by Dr. Pepperberg using positive behavioral reinforcement.
 He learned to speak more than 50 words, identify objects and their colors, and count to six.